Diiaablo95/Install-Swift-On-Ubuntu-AWS/README.md

     $ ssh -i [MyKeyPair].pem ubuntu@[MyPublicDNS]
 ````

 For example, if your key pair is called __UbuntuSwiftKey.pem__ and your Ubuntu Server's Public DNS is __ec2-54-213-187-216.us-west-2.compute.amazonaws.com__.
-Then you can connect wiht the following:
+Then you can connect with the following:

 ````
     $ ssh -i UbuntuSwiftKey.pem ubuntu@ec2-54-213-187-216.us-west-2.compute.amazonaws.com